CloudComputing-WS23/cloud-computing-WS23/README.md

 ## OpenSearch
 We had planned to use OpenSearch (the open-source fork of ElasticSearch) as a storage backend for a Jaeger instance deployed with the "Production strategy" (details [here](https://www.jaegertracing.io/docs/1.53/operator/#production-strategy) and [here](https://www.jaegertracing.io/docs/1.53/operator/#elasticsearch-storage)).
 However, we have not been able to get the default running on our local Minikube clusters, presumably due to the resource requirements.

-TODO Bahara step-by-step how you got it somewhat running on your PC